villadetoro/2022_DecoderForDetector/README.md

 # 2022_DecoderForDetector

-The TDC data from HUL unit is in binary format, following the structure described in Figure 44 [43].
-Using python, I wrote a program used to read binary TDC data and converts into text-based ”readable” data.
+Code (python) that decodes the TDC data from HUL unit that is in binary format.
+The program is used to read binary TDC data and convert it into text-based ”readable” data.

+This was written in order to test FGATI board version 5 (GN-1809-5) and HR-TDC (GN-1644-1) to use for the development of positron dectectors in muon spin spectroscopy.